baelish/unifi/README.md

 ---

+### **FROM 2017-09-01 ONWARD:** For attack surface reduction and increased security the container is built to run the UniFi processes with an internal user & group `unifi` having a UID & GID of 999.
+The container will attempt to adjust the permissions on mapped volumes and data before dropping priveleges to start the UniFi processes.
+If the container is being run with a different Docker --user setting permissions may need to be fixed manually.

+IE: `chown -R 999:999 /DATA_VOLUME/unifi/{cert,data,logs}`

+---

-**MAKE A BACKUP OF YOUR DATA BEFORE INSTALLING UPDATES.**
+**ALWAYS MAKE A VERIFIED BACKUP OF DATA BEFORE INSTALLING UPDATES.**
-**Database rollback from newer to older versions isn't always possible.**
-**Export a .unf from the web interface and/or stop the current container and make a backup copy of the data volume.**
+**Export a `.unf` from the web interface and/or stop the current container and create a backup or copy of the data volume.**
+**Database rollback from newer to older versions of UniFi and/or Mongo isn't always possible.**
+**The container is under active development and applications, internal structure, and data can change drastically.**

 ---

 ## Usage